seankim658/codeprompts/README.md

 ![TUI](./imgs/tui.png)

 The project also includes an optional TUI wrapper where you can provide a [config file](./docs/config_file.md) to override various flags and see how the command is structured before running it.
+The TUI also includes a telescope-style [fuzzy finder](./docs/fuzzy_finder.md) for quick file searching.